afaranha/skmo-role/openstack/README.md

 ## Description

-This role handles the OpenStack operators installation step from the install_yamls workflow.
+This role handles the OpenStack operators installation and initialization from the install_yamls workflow.
 It assumes that CRC is already running and properly configured, and focuses specifically on:

 1. `make openstack` - Install OpenStack operators
+2. `make openstack_init` - Initialize OpenStack
-2. `make openstack_deploy` - Deploy OpenStack control plane (optional)
+3. `make openstack_deploy` - Deploy OpenStack control plane (optional)

 ## Requirements